USD/CAD Bullish Signals | Action Forex

-The 50– hour simple moving average pressured the US Dollar higher against the Canadian Dollar on Wednesday.
-The currency pair has surged by 139 pips or 1.01% in value since Wednesday’s trading session.
+During yesterday’s trading session, the US Dollar surged by 295 basis points or 2.11% in value against the Canadian Dollar.
+The currency pair breached the weekly R2 at 1.4248 on Tuesday.

-As for the near future, the exchange rate could still make a slight upward movement.
-Technical indicators suggest bullish signals on both the smaller and the larger time-frame charts.
+Everything being equal, the exchange rate will most likely continue to trade bullish.
+A breakout through the upper boundary of an ascending channel pattern could occur within this session.

-On the other hand, the currency exchange rate could slide lower towards the 100– hour simple moving average within this session.
+On the other hand, the currency exchange rate might reverse from the current price level at 1.4332 and make a slight downside retracement during the following trading session.

 - advertisement -